 In addition, applicants must pass an admission interview with a designated faculty member of EGS.
 Interviews may be scheduled throughout the year with the program director.
 Please check with the EGS Admission Office for your most convenient available opportunities.

 Tuition and Fees

 Registration is required for each Summer School and for all other modules offered by EGS in Saas-Fee.
 It is important to register on time.
 Registration Forms can be requested from the EGS Registration Office via email.

-M.A. students are required to pass all 6 modules, seminars, including all K, ITS AP, F modules, and their Masters Thesis must be accepted and demonstrate excellence.
+M.A. students are required to pass all 6 modules, seminars and their Masters Thesis must be accepted and demonstrate excellence.